learn-co-curriculum/iron-starter-part-one/README.md

 ## Objectives

-* Build React APP with CRUD for Campaigns using React, Redux & React Router Dom
+* Build React CRUD App using React, Redux & React Router Dom
 * Integrate Redux Thunk into Redux Store to handle async API calls

 ## Introduction:

 Congratulations on making it this far.
 We've learned a ton about Rails 5 API template and connecting it to a client app with React.
 In this lesson we are going to be building a full CRUD app to see how to connect all of the tools that we've learned thus far.

-To see the final app in action go to [Iron Starter App Video](https://youtu.be/v5iyE9qFPmg).
+This is the app we will be building in the next couple lessons.
+[Iron Starter App Video](https://youtu.be/v5iyE9qFPmg)

 Note: You can eitther follow along with the walkthrough below or let the tests guide you to complete the application.

 ## Instructions

-To get started we need to set up our API server and our client server.
-Let's do the API first.
+We need to set up the servers for the API and React app to get started.

 ### API Server Setup